AIOA for beach clubs, catering offices,

 One entry.
 The whole office updates.

-No searching a folder, no asking Lori where she wrote it down.
+No searching a folder, no asking around for who wrote it down.
 The entry lives in one place the whole office can see.

 If the deposit goes ten days without being paid, it shows up in the follow-up queue.
 Waiting for a manager to read it and approve the next step.